 The following season saw Neenan and Brown share the number one jersey.
 Joe Neenan's early promise was still evident but consistency wasn't his strong point as he was liable to make the occasional costly mistake.
 Brown started the 1979/80 in goal but had thrice lost his place to Neenan by January.
 Neenan regaining his place for the game against Newport.
 The following week, City arranged a swap deal with Scunthorpe.
 Neenan being swapped for Graeme Crawford who immediately took over in City's goal.
 He kept his place until injury forced him to miss the last 2 games of the season.
 Richard Taylor, on loan from Huddersfield, taking over.
 Incidentally, in the second of those games, Taylor received a piece of advice when Crewe were awarded a penalty.
 The penalty taker told Taylor which way he was going to shoot, he stuck to his word and beat Taylor to help his side to a 2-0 win.
 The penalty taker was a certain Bruce Grobbelaar.

-Joe Neenanis probably best remembered for his after life.
+Joe Neenanis probably best remembered for his life after City.
 At Scunthorpe, he teamed up with team mate Ian Botham and wreaked havoc in Scunthorpe, one ended in a crown court appearance for the pair.
-Later, as Burnley keeper, he's best remembered for kneeing an Altrincham keeper in "the groin" when holding the ball and trying to clear upfield resulting in a penalty against Burnley and a red card.
-It doesn’t quite square up to his appearances in goal for England Catholic Schoolboys!
+Later, as Burnley keeper, he's best remembered for kneeing an Altrincham player in the "groin" when holding the ball and trying to clear upfield resulting in a penalty against Burnley and a red card.
+It doesn’t quite tallt with his appearances in goal for England Catholic Schoolboys!